 Enrollment of the safety lead-in Phase 1 portion of GANNET53 in centers in Austria, Belgium, France, and Germany began in July 2014 and is now complete.
-Initial results from the Phase 1 portion will be presented at a medical meeting in the first half of 2015.
-Initiation of the randomized Phase 2 portion of the trial is also anticipated in the first half of 2015.
+Initial results from the Phase 1 portion presented in June 2015 at the American Society of Clinical Oncology (ASCO) Annual Meeting demonstrated the feasibility and tolerability of combining ganetespib and paclitaxel in this treatment setting.
+In June 2015, we announced that the first patient was enrolled into the randomized Phase 2 portion of the trial.